juliusbaechle/juliusbaechle/README.md

 - 📫 **How to reach me:** julius.baechle@yahoo.de

-- 💬 Ask me about : Arduino, C++ and Qt

 - 🔭 **Future goal:** A good grade in my studies of autonomous systems

 - 📄 **Software developing career:**